 Teachers have a systematic way to make advisory period productive, using Ripple Effects to address topics of concern to individual students, do journal writing, and complete self assessment profiles on topics like learning, temperament, sports type, assertiveness, and more.

 Truants can complete topics related to their offense.
 For example, skipping school, learning styles, and conflict with teachers.

 A counselor can match resources to students, from information on dating abuse, to referral out for depression, to use of learning styles in helping develop college prep plans.
 Many counselors say that the program acts as a springboard to joint problem-solving, encourages students to ask for help, normalizes things so kids know they aren’t alone, and opens the door to deeper communication.

 A detention supervisor can require detained students to complete modules focused on their specific misbehavior, such as fighting, teasing, graffiti, or cheating.
 Each takes about 15 minutes to complete.
-See a detailed scenario for using it in ISS.

 Health teachers and prevention advocates can tailor the program to the particular needs of students in their school and neighborhood.
 It meets national frameworks and standards.
 Among the dozens of heath topics covered are drugs, alcohol, abuse, STDs, violence, and diet, as well as skill building connected with each.
 Topics can be blocked to match to community standards.